 World Social Work Day 2017 (WSWD) was held on March 21.
 Individuals and organizations around the world commemorated the day by working together to influence international, regional and local policies, government actions and highlighted the value and contributions that social workers make everyday throughout the world.
 The 2017 theme was ‘Promoting Community and Environmental Sustainability,’ which relates to the third pillar of the Global Agenda for Social Work and Social Development.
 Check out these photos of events from the world, and share with us your photos to add!

 - The Global Social Service Workforce Alliance hosted a webinar on March 16 on the topic "Advocacy Tools for Raising the Profile of Social Workers Locally and Globally."
 The webinar highlighted tools available and campaigns underway in three countries.
-The full recording and summary will be available soon.
+The full recording and summary are now available.

 - Download the new infographic developed by the Alliance depicting the important role of the social service workforce in implementing the Sustainable Development Goals.

 - Download the 2017 poster from IFSW to help promote the day.
 The poster has been translated into several languages.

 - The National Association of Social Workers in the U.S. has created a number of resources and tools to promote how "Social Workers Stand Up" by providing valuable services in the community to vulnerable groups.
 The tools include an infographic, editorials and a series of public service announcements that are free to download and use.
 A radio media tour was held across several radio stations in large U.S. cities with the CEO of NASW.
 Other activities are being planned as part of a month-long campaign.

 - The European Association of Schools of Social Work (EASSW) has created a promotional poster and is encouraging those in Europe to share short videos related to WSWD.